“Who should get this project?”

 Thanks for reading,

-This is the 14th post in a series discussing what not to do during conflict situations.
-Effective leaders avoid portraying these 18 behaviors during conflict.
+This is the 14th post in an 18-part series discussing what not to do during conflict situations.
+Effective leaders avoid portraying these 18 behaviors during conflict and address them in others.
 Follow along as we explore the negative impact of these behaviors, and what to do instead.

 Post 3: Leaders Address Caving In During Conflict

 Post 4: Leaders Address Being Defensive During Conflict